10 Best File Managers for Rooted Android Devices (2025)

 6. Total Commander

-A universal file manager, the Total Commander, can be installed on various devices.
-Quickly organize your files with this handy tool on Android and computer devices.
-Both the Play Store and the desktop site provide downloads of this app.
-It can be downloaded without cost.
+A universal file manager, Total Commander, can be installed on various devices.
+This handy tool allows you to quickly organize your files on Android and computer devices.
+This app can be downloaded for free from both the Play Store and the desktop site.

 The absence of intrusive advertisements is a welcome feature of the Total Commander file manager program.
 Furthermore, it contains a built-in text editor and the option to drag & drop files for streamlined operation.

-There is no way to recover files in the app once they have been deleted using the text search tool.
-It offers standard features, including zip and unzips files, bookmarking, and a list of recently visited directories.
+The app does not allow you to recover files once they have been deleted using the text search tool.
+However, it offers standard features, including zip and unzip files, bookmarking, and a list of recently visited directories.

 7. Amaze File Explorer

-When managing files on your rooted Android device, the Amaze File Manager browser is a great option.
-As a result, you can easily use Android mobile devices’ extensive feature sets to manage your files.
-It is a free open-source file organizer that allows for straightforward alterations to the source code.
+The Amaze File Manager browser is a great option for managing files on your rooted Android device.
+It allows you to easily use Android mobile devices’ extensive feature sets to manage your files.
+It is a free open-source file organizer that allows straightforward source code alterations.

 The app’s fundamental functions, such as copying, pasting, compressing, and extracting, are all easily accessible and operate smoothly.
-You can quickly delete or back up any app with the app manager, and there’s a convenient table for quick navigation.
+The app manager allows you to quickly delete or back up any app, and there’s a convenient table for quick navigation.

 Also Read- Best Audiobook Apps for Android and iPhone

 Multiple simultaneous drag-and-drop operations are supported.
-Access to a wide variety of skins and stylish icons is also a perk.
+A perk is access to a wide variety of skins and stylish icons.

 8. FX File Manager

-This tool combines a text editor and an SQLite database viewer, eliminating the need to seek multiple programs.
-Zip and tar/gzip archives can be made and extracted with ease.
+This tool combines a text editor and an SQLite database viewer, eliminating the need to search for multiple programs.
+Zip and tar/gzip archives can be made and extracted easily.

 The app is compatible with various services, including cloud storage platforms like Dropbox and Google Drive and network storage options like Box and Box (SMB).
 Its features include choosing multiple items at once, bookmarks, thumbnails of images, and more.